Repmak/teehee-might-delete/README.md

 # teehee-might-delete

+Still in development!

+todo:
+- fix token segment ids
+- handle sequences which exceed max token length
+- implement bpe and unigram tokenizers
+- support bin/h5 files?

+done:
+- vocab list class for storing model's vocabulary
+- max match tokenizer (and most of the normalisation required)
+- onnx engine (basically ort wrapper) to get embeddings for a sequence of tokens

 Go to Settings > Build, Execution, Deployment > CMake and set CMake Options to '-DICU_ROOT=/opt/homebrew/opt/icu4c' (or the win/linus equivalent)